philuttley/statistical-inference/_episodes/11-mle_confint_binning.md

 > {: .solution}
 {: .challenge}

-Now we have 'binned up' our data with at least 20 counts/bin we are ready to fit a model to it, using a weighted least-squares method such as `curve_fit`.
+Now we have 'binned up' our data with at least 20 counts/bin we are ready to fit a model to it, using a weighted least-squares method such as the approach we have been using with lmfit.
 However, before we do so, we must remember that the expected Poisson rate parameter for the bin, which is our model estimate for the number of counts, is:

 $$\lambda_{i} = \lambda_{\rm total} \int^{\epsilon_{i}+\Delta_{i}/2}_{\epsilon_{i}-\Delta_{i}/2} p(E)\mathrm{d}E$$